Problem Package Format

 Key Type Default

-args Sequence of strings Inherited from testdata.yaml, which defaults to empty sequence
+args Sequence of strings Inherited from test_group.yaml, which defaults to empty sequence

-output_validator_args Sequence of strings Inherited from testdata.yaml, which defaults to empty sequence
+output_validator_args Sequence of strings Inherited from test_group.yaml, which defaults to empty sequence

-input_validator_args Sequence of strings or map of strings to sequences of strings Inherited from testdata.yaml, which defaults to empty sequence
+input_validator_args Sequence of strings or map of strings to sequences of strings Inherited from test_group.yaml, which defaults to empty sequence

-full_feedback Boolean Inherited from testdata.yaml, which defaults to false in secret and true in sample
+full_feedback Boolean Inherited from test_group.yaml, which defaults to false in secret and true in sample

 hint String